hkzlab/ISA_DualUARTParport/README.md

 #### Example

-To select IO @3F8 and IRQ4 for port 1, connect a jumper on 2nd row, first two columns, and another jumper on 8th row, column 1-2
+To select IO at 0x3F8 and IRQ4 for port 1, connect a jumper on 2nd row, first two columns, and another jumper on 8th row, column 1-2

 ## Bill of Materials